ajit257-source/eCFRAnalysis/eCFRApp/README.txt

 Notes:
 - Solution is an N-tier monolithic project.
 I have tried to create various APIs derving data from services and showing it in Swagger UI.
 - Logging could not be done due to time constrainsts.
 - Angular UI is provided for only word count and Swagger UI is provided for the rest of the APIs.
 Once you run the solution the output console in VS will provide a url for Angular UI.
-I am unable to provide it as the port will be different on another machine.
-UI is limited to tienm constrainsts.
+I am unable to provide it asthe port will be different on another machine.
 - Swagger Ui is listed below.
 Possibility that the port could be different on another machine.
 When you run the project take the browser url + /swagger/index.html to access swagger UI.
 - Users can use the Swagger UI to play with APIs and review the results.
 - No db files have been used.
 Data is stored in Json files for the API usage.
-- test cases are not provided due to time constrainsts else we can use xunit or nunit with Fakeiteasy and moq to write different kinds of integration and unit tests.

  Swagger UI
 https://localhost:44366/swagger/index.html